franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

 ```bash
 $ git clone https://github.com/franciscozorrilla/EMBOMicroCom.git
 ```
-Copy the code above after the `$` into your terminal window.

-Note: if you use the built-in code-copy button make sure you delete the `$` before entering the commands in your terminal, otherwise you will get an error message such as
+Copy the code above after the `$` into your terminal window. *Note*: if you use the built-in code-copy button make sure you delete the `$` before entering the commands in your terminal, otherwise you will get an error message such as

 ```bash
 $: command not found